qimiko/geode-symbols/README.md

 This repository contains symbol files for stable Geode Android releases, latest Geometry Dash releases and some popular Geode mods.

 The symbol server can currently be accessed at [symbols.xyze.dev](https://symbols.xyze.dev/).
 The recommended usage is to point a tool like [minidump-stackwalk](https://crates.io/crates/minidump-stackwalk) at it.
 However, cloning the repository locally works as well.
 Just make sure to create a shallow clone!

 ## Adding Geode Symbols

 To update the Geode symbols with the latest release, just run `./update_geode_syms.sh`.
 This script will download the latest release and add it to the symbol database.

-A GitHub Actions workflow will be provided at some point to make this process even more automatic.
+A GitHub Actions workflow to update symbols is also available and can be ran manually.

 ## Adding Other Symbols